tino-q/argtrek/rsvp-sheet-columns.md

 ### Pricing Columns

 - **"PRIVATE ROOM UPGRADE"** - Private room upgrade price for this customer (numeric value in USD, only relevant for solo travelers)
-- **"IVA ALOJ"** - VAT amount for accommodation for Argentine citizens (absolute value in USD, not a percentage)

 ### Boolean Itinerary Columns (1 = included, 0/empty = not included)